Ornithophily: Migration and flowering synchrony

 Time of flowering is often used to mark the start of spring in temperate climate zones.
 Recently, studies have consistently found that plants respond to increasing temperatures by flowering earlier.
 Strong coevolution between hummingbirds and flowers has led to an adaptive specialization outcome in which important behaviors of both hummingbirds and flowers become synchronized.
 Because hummingbirds depend heavily on nectar, it is very possible that their migration is correlated with the time of flowering of flower species.
 For specialist hummingbird species, flowering phenology is extremely important for survival during and following fall migration.
 For example, the migratory route of the S. rufus is linked to the florescence of a unique collection of flower species.
 S. rufus prefer S. iodantha flowers.
 Studies have found that the presence of S. rufus is coupled with the flowering of S. iodantha in specific locations.
 Time of flowering is therefore significant for the survival of S. rufus during fall migration.
-Similarly, peak flowering of Impatiens biflora flowers corresponds to the peak migration time of the Ruby-Throated Hummingbird.
+Similarly, peak flowering of Impatiens capensis flowers corresponds to the peak migration time of the Ruby-Throated Hummingbird.